In this article

 United Kingdom

-Enforcement bodies: OFSI (financial sanctions, civil enforcement), OTSI (trade sanctions), HMRC (criminal enforcement of trade sanctions), NCA (criminal enforcement of financial sanctions).
+Enforcement bodies: OFSI (financial sanctions, civil), OTSI (trade sanctions), HMRC (criminal trade sanctions), NCA (criminal financial sanctions).

-Key list: The UK Sanctions List (UKSL) became the single consolidated source for all UK designations on 28 January 2026, replacing the previous multi-list system.
+Key list: The UK Sanctions List (UKSL) became the single consolidated source on 28 January 2026, replacing the previous multi-list system.

-Maximum penalties:Currently the greater of £1m or 50% of the breach value, but OFSI announced in January 2026 that it intends to double this to the greater of £2m or 100% of the breach value (pending legislation).
+Liability:Strict liability since 2022.
+OFSI does not need to prove knowledge or intent.
+Maximum civil penalty is being doubled to the greater of £2m or 100% of the breach value (pending legislation).
 Criminal prosecution can carry up to seven years’ imprisonment.

 United States

-Primary legislation: The International Emergency Economic Powers Act (IEEPA) and the Trading with the Enemy Act (TWEA) provide the statutory basis.
-Individual sanctions programmes are implemented through Executive Orders and OFAC regulations (31 CFR Parts 500-599).
+Primary legislation: IEEPA and TWEA, implemented through Executive Orders and OFAC regulations (31 CFR Parts 500-599).

 European Union